KaiSpencer/gh-action-check-broken-links/README.md

 A GitHub Action that reports all broken links found within a set of provided `.mdx` files

 - :warning: Currently only supports `.mdx` files
-- :warning: Assumes a Next.js project structure (i.e. links resolve from the `/pages` directory)

 ## Features